-A bench warrant is an order that a judge issues in a case.
-If you have failed to follow instructions from the judge, the bench warrant tells law enforcement to arrest you whenever officers see you.
+A bench warrant is a kind of order a judge issues in a case.
+If you failed to follow instructions from the judge, the bench warrant tells law enforcement to arrest you whenever an officer sees you.

-This is different from an arrest warrant, which is an order from a judge that gives law enforcement the right to search your personal belongings or property because of suspicion that a crime has occurred.
-The bench warrant is directly related to some action that you failed to complete in your case.
+This is different from an arrest warrant which is an order from a judge that gives law enforcement the right to search your personal belongings or property.
+The judge may issue this warrant if they suspect you committed a crime.
+The bench warrant is directly related to some action you failed to complete in your case.

 Reasons for a Bench Warrant

-Certain legal circumstances can lead to a judge issuing a warrant from the bench.
+Certain legal circumstances can lead a judge to issue a warrant from the bench.
 Examples of such circumstances include:

 - Failure to appear for an arraignment